Developer-OI/mixed-reality/mixed-reality-docs/mr-learning-azure-03.md

 ## Detect objects

-You can now put the trained model to the test, run the application and from the *main menu* click on **Search Object** and type the name of the **Tracked Object** in question.
+You can now put the trained model to the test, run the application and from the *main menu* click on **Search Object**, then AirTap on the *search bar* to type the name of the **Tracked Object** in question.
 The **Object Card** will appear and click on the **Custom Vision** button.
 From here the **ObjectDetectionManager** will start taking image captures in the background from the camera and the progress will be indicated on the menu.
 Point the camera to the object you used to train the model and you will see that after a short while it will detect the object.

 ## Congratulations